-The 4-20 mA signal can be used in this case, too.
-For its configuration: $\rightarrow \square$ 121
+The 4 to 20 mA signal can be used in this case, too.
+For its configuration: $\rightarrow \square$ 122

-Standard case: PV = 4-20mA signal
+Standard case: PV = 4 to 20 mA signal

 By default, the Primary Variable (PV) is identical to the tank variable transmitted by the 4-20mA output.
 To define the other HART variables and to configure the HART output in more detail, proceed as follows: